roytang/blog/content/posts/2008/06/indiana-jones-quotraidersquot-vs-quotcrystal-skullquot.md

     </td>

     <td>
-      Indy and Marion get married, and we&#8217;re tempted with Shia Lebouf attempting to don the fedora.
+      Indy and Marion get married, and we&'re tempted with Shia Lebouf attempting to don the fedora.
     </td>

     <th>